 ROVR PRODUCTS EST. 2016

 This cooler’s 9-inch, puncture-resistant tires are able to spin fast over rough terrain, including deep sand.
-The ice cooler with wheels has tons of features like a removable dry bin for deep freeze storage, a pop-up wagon bin to allow for less hauls, and a pull-beside dual handle.
+The ice cooler with wheels has tons of features like a removable dry bin for deep-freeze storage, a pop-up wagon bin to allow for fewer hauls, and a pull-beside dual handle.
 Its airtight gasket and high-density foam insulation allow for ice to stay cold for up to 10 whole days.

 For those who need an ice chest in a pinch